Rudolf Roessler: Roessler's Sources in World War II

 The record of messages transmitted show that Roessler had four important sources.
 It was never discovered who they were.
 The four sources whose codenames were Werther, Teddy, Olga, and Anna were responsible for 42.5 percent of the intelligence sent from Switzerland to the Soviet Union.

 The search for the identity of those sources has created a very large body of work of varying quality and offering various conclusions.
-Several theories can be dismissed immediately including by Foote and several other writers that the code names reflected the sources' access type rather than their identity, for example that Werther stood for Wehrmacht, Olga for Oberkommando der Luftwaffe, Anna for Auswärtiges Amt (Foreign Office) as the evidence does not support it.
-Alexander Radó made this claim in his memoirs, that were examined in a Der Spiegel article.
+Several theories can be dismissed immediately, including by Foote and several other writers, that the code names reflected the sources' access type rather than their identity- for example, that Werther stood for Wehrmacht, Olga for Oberkommando der Luftwaffe, Anna for Auswärtiges Amt (Foreign Office)- as the evidence does not support it.
+Alexander Radó made this claim in his memoirs, that were examined in a Der Spiegel article that comprehensively debunked the claim as false.
 Three and a half years before his death, Roessler described the identity of the four sources to a confidant.
 They were a German major who was in charge of the Abwehr before Wilhelm Canaris, Hans Bernd Gisevius, Carl Goerdeler and a General Boelitz, who was then deceased.

 The most reliable study by the CIA Historical Review Program concluded that of the four sources, the most important source was Werther.
 The study stated he was likely Wehrmacht General Hans Oster, other Abwehr officers working with Swiss intelligence, or Swiss intelligence on its own.
 There was no evidence to link the other three codenames to known individuals.
 The CIA believed that the German sources gave their reports to Swiss General Staff, who in turn supplied Roessler with information that the Swiss wanted to pass to the Soviets.

+Transmission channels

+There are least two theories on how Roessler received his reports in Switzerland.